Optimal Bounds in Normal Approximation for Many Interacting Worlds: Acknowledgements

 \section{Acknowledgements}

+This research was partially supported by Grant R-146-000-230-114 from the National University of Singapore.
 A substantial part of this paper was written when the second author was at the Vietnam Institute for Advanced Study in Mathematics (VIASM) and the Department of Mathematics, National University of Singapore (NUS).
-He would like to thank the VIASM and the Department of Mathematics, NUS for their hospitality.
+He would like to thank VIASM and the Department of Mathematics at NUS for their hospitality.
+We would also like to thank Adrian R\"{o}llin for helping us draw Figure 1 and the referees for their valuable comments.